KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/write-hypothesis.md

 ![New Hypothesis](../figures/user-guide/new-hypothesis.png "New Hypothesis")

 ## Question

+Questions can be posed as testing a hypothesis,

 ### Create a Question

-To test your hypothesis, you need to select a question.

-To display the questions available on DISK, click the **Select Hypothesis Question** drop down list.
+You can display the questions available by clicking on the **Select Hypothesis Question** drop down list.
 Then, select a question from the list.

 !!!
 Info